hoffin688/gulp-task-doc/README.md

 Usage: gulp [task] [task2] ...

 Tasks:
    help     Display this help
    bump     Bump the version
               --type=pre will bump the prerelease version *.*.*-x --type=patch or no flag will bump the patch version *.*.x --type=minor will bump the minor version *.x.*
               --type=major will bump the major version x.*.*
               --version=1.2.3 will bump to a specific version and ignore other flags jscs     Check code style jshint   Analise code quality test     Run tests
 [11:25:59] Finished 'help' after 15 ms

 ```

+## Features
+ * Support a separation of gulpfile into multiple files
+ * @internal jsdoc-like tag to hide a task from help
+ * @verbose jsdoc-like tag to show a task only with a --verbose argument
+ * Help output can be customized

 ## Installation